dan7800/VulnerableAndroidAppOracle/Vulnerabilities/PrivateInfo/README.md

 5. You can see the data sent on the webpage you just visited.

-This demonstrates why it is important for you be careful about the sensative information that you share with the apps that you use.
-It is very easy for these Apps to share information with third parties, which you may want to keep hidden.
-Apps may share your data with other gropus that you may not want to have this information, or could even have this information stolen.
+This example acknowlegdes that it is necessary to be cautious while sharing the sensitive data with the apps we use.
+It is very easy for the apps to share information with third parties, which could be private info.
+Apps might share your data with other groups that you may not want to have this information, or could even have this information stolen.